ArneCL/BlogPosts/javascript-extending-our-new-markup-languge-part-3.md

 }
 ```

-It works, as you can see here (https://codepen.io/newfivefour/pen/ReWEvE), but the regexs are getting unmaintainable.
-But next we'll look at dealing with `_hello *there* again_` and later getting rid of the regexs.
+It works, as you can see here (https://codepen.io/newfivefour/pen/ReWEvE), but the we have a few problems:

+* The regexs are getting unmaintainable.
+* We can't now put a `.` in our text because the regex is saying "don't include a dot as normal text" since our numbered bullet points use that
+* We can't deal with `_hello *there* again_`

+The first two problems will be fixed when we removed regular expressions.
+(Although we could make our normal text reg ex even more complex to fix point two, or simply remove numbered bullet points).

+We'll deal with the last issue next.